Waterfall Enrichment Overview

 Can I re-enrich contacts I’ve already run through waterfall enrichment?

-Yes, you can re-enrich your contacts with waterfall enrichment, regardless of how recent your previous waterfall enrichment job happened.
+Yes, you can re-enrich your contacts with waterfall enrichment, regardless of when previous waterfall enrichment happened.

-When you re-enrich your contacts, Apollo locates the data provider that successfully found contact data in the previous enrichment and skips to the next data provider in your waterfall lineup.
+When you re-enrich your contacts, Apollo locates the successful data source from your previous enrichment and skips to the next data source in your waterfall lineup.
 Re-enrichment begins with this provider and continues until you find a new email or phone number.

 Can I turn off waterfall enrichment?

-Yes.
-Admins and non-admins can deactivate waterfall enrichment on an individual basis when saving net-new contacts, enriching saved contacts from search, enriching contacts from the profile page, or saving contacts via the Chrome extension.
-Admins can deactivate waterfall enrichment for their entire team from the global configuration settings panel.
+Admins and non-admins can also deactivate waterfall enrichment on an individual basis when saving net-new contacts, enriching saved contacts from search, enriching contacts from the profile page, or saving contacts via the Chrome extension.

 Learn more about deactivating waterfall enrichment here.

-How do I know which data comes from external providers?
+How do I know which data comes from external data sources?

 After you access a contact’s email or phone through waterfall enrichment, hover over their email or phone number to see additional details about which source provided the data.
 You can also review the data source for enriched data from the contact profile or your waterfall enrichment report.